simaBiswass/TestAssignment/README.md

 Browser and WebDriver:
 - This framework currently supports Google Chrome.

 **Important**: Ensure that the ChromeDriver version matches the installed Google Chrome version.
 If there is a mismatch, download the correct version from the ChromeDriver download page.

 Dependencies:
 - All required dependencies are defined in the pom.xml file for Maven projects.
-Run the following command to download them:

 **Important Notes**

 Keep ChromeDriver Updated:
 - Ensure that the ChromeDriver version matches the installed version of Google Chrome.
 Mismatches will result in test failures.

-Property Configuration:
-- Configure the application.properties file to update browser type and driver paths.

 Dependencies:
 - Ensure all required dependencies are downloaded via Maven before running the tests.

 Extensibility:
 - This framework can be extended to support additional browsers and functionalities by updating the setUpDriver method and adding corresponding libraries.